mkubaczyk/helmsman/docs/how_to/misc/protect_namespaces_and_releases.md

----
-version: v1.3.0-rc
----

 # Namespace and Release Protection

 Since helmsman is used with version controlled code and is often configured to be triggered as part of a CI pipeline, accidental mistakes could happen by the user (e.g, disabling a production application and taking out of service as a result of a mistaken change in the desired state file).

-As of version v1.0.0, helmsman provides a fine-grained mechanism to protect releases/namespaces from accidental desired state file changes.
+Helmsman provides a fine-grained mechanism to protect releases/namespaces from accidental desired state file changes.

 ## Protection definition